patrick-heese/aws-partyrock-daily-task-scheduler/README.md

 ## Acknowledgments
 This project was inspired by a course from [techwithlucy](https://github.com/techwithlucy).
-All documentation was designed and developed by me.
+I designed and developed all project documentation.
 The architecture diagram included here is my own version, adapted from the original course diagram.